 A Negligent Heart Catheterization procedure can also result in stroke, kidney damage, heart attack, allergic reaction to the contrast dye, abnormal heart rate, and death.
 Some unusual complications are a cut bladder, or air bubbles in the blood stream that can result from a heart attack.

 If you are unsure of whether or not you sustained injuries from a cardiac catheterization, you should take action immediately!
-Call Wall Huntington Law Firm at 316-265-6000 or contact us online today for a free evaluation of your claim.
+Call Larry Wall Trial Law at 316-265-6000 or contact us online today for a free evaluation of your claim.